grannycart/by-sound-alone_source/draft3_pseudocode-subworld_story1.md

 	* Shakes watches where he is through the view port

 * [ ] _Hemi's first attempt just explodes harmlessly on the ram_
-	* (Do you want to do a thing where the device arms inside the escape trunk and Hemi has to dump the water in the trunk into the Gnat and disarm the device? like the timer spring snaps or something?
-Not sure how to do that with them realizing it before the thing just explodes)
 	* they let the device go, and then blow the tanks and breach the Gnat
 	* Shakes opens the hatch and looks behind in time to see the explosion
 	* Hemi hears it on sonar, but from there he can tell he only hit the ram

-* [ ] _In the Prospect_
+* [ ] _On the surface, they have to reset the escape trunk_
+	* pump the water out
+		* maybe they drop the water down into the Gnat and pump it out with the bilge?
+Seems like.
+	* put the hatch back
+	* Shakes comments that it sometimes blows accidentally. pain in the ass.

+### in the Prospect

-	* All is silent after the first explosion
+* [ ] _All is silent after the first explosion_
 	* Then Cassandra hears a torpedo in the water:
 		* "Captain Percy!
 There's a torpedo in the water!"
 		* "Cassandra, this is very important: has it acquired us?
 If so, we have to dive _now_.
 And if we dive, this plan is over."